Maldon: A snapshot of life with your local policing team

 One officer guarded the scene of a burglary until crime scene investigators had finished gathering evidence and then came across a broken-down vehicle causing an obstruction at the top of Market Hill in Maldon.
 He closed the road and called for assistance from nearby roads policing officers, who towed it to a garage.

-Many of the incidents they responded to in the past couple of days are fairly usual for a local policing team officer – it’s the people involved who make each one unique.
+Many of the incidents they responded to are fairly usual for a local policing team officer – it’s the people involved who make each one unique.

-PC Charlie Bell came to Maldon in June but has served with Essex Police for almost three years, always on a local policing team.
+Charlie came to Maldon last June but has served with Essex Police for more than three years, always on a local policing team.

 If you want to keep updated about the work our officers do, day in and day out, across the Maldon district to help people, keep you safe and catch criminals, Like, Follow and Share their posts on the Essex Police - Maldon District Facebook page and @EPMaldon on Twitter.